Animecointeam/Animecoin/README.md

 - getwork will be removed following bitcoin upstream, this may break certain antique mining software (implemented).
 - Deprecated option -tor will be removed, use -onion instead (implemented)!
 - SOCKS4 support will be removed (implemented).
-- RPC over SSL will be removed (was never good, removal in progress).
+- RPC over SSL will be removed (implemented, was never good).
 Use tunneling instead.

 0.9.2 release notes
 ---------------------